cehdeti/starthere/README.md

 You will need `awscli` in order to deploy.
 If you don't have `awscli` installed, run `brew install awscli` and `brew install aws-elasticbeanstalk`

 Currently, the application is deployed to Amazon AWS.
-To deploy, just run the `./bin/deploy` script.
+To deploy, just run the `make deploy` script.
 This will compile the frontend assets, upload them to S3, then deploy the backend application with Elastic Beanstalk.

+Refer to the [ETI Dev Wiki](https://github.com/cehdeti/etidev/wiki/Setting-Up-New-AWS-Instance) on setting up instances.